binaryaaron/lamegame/docs/specs_and_breakdown.md

   * Performance testing
   * Documentation
   * Pedantic musings
-  * Possibly build a neural network AI for an adversary in single player

 ## Robert (Dan) Nicholson
   * Implementing graphics (not as simple as it may sound!)